fiction-com/ficons/README.md

   - Font Awesome - Will need to copy the basic CSS for scaling and rotating, etc..
   - Github Pages - Will be a direct hosting from the repo
   - CNAME/DNS - https://ficons.fiction.com will be made to forward to the github page
+- Other
+  - LICENSE - License needs to be same as Font Awesome